 International students must abide by the regulations of their legal status in the United States regarding their defined educational objectives, academic load, and employment.
 Most international applicants are eligible only for regular degree status.
 Those seeking admission for non-degree status must obtain a statement of their legal eligibility from Marquette’s Office of International Education.

-The Graduate School requires all applicants to submit a complete application, a $50 application fee, and official transcripts from all post-secondary institutions attended.
+The Graduate School requires all applicants to submit a complete application, a $50 application fee, and unofficial transcripts from all post-secondary institutions attended.
+Upon admission, final official transcripts from all previously attended colleges/universities, except those from Marquette University, must be submitted to the Graduate School within the first five weeks of the term of admission or a hold preventing registration for future terms will be placed on the student’s record.
 Additional requirements are required for admission to most programs.
 Supplemental documents may be submitted to email@example.com.
 Applications will not be reviewed for admission until all materials, including those requested by the proposed graduate program, have been received.

 It is the applicant’s responsibility to obtain information about all admission prerequisites and application requirements from the Programs section of this bulletin, from the Graduate School or department websites, or from the director of graduate studies in the proposed program.
 It is to the applicant’s advantage to make sure that the application package is complete well in advance of published deadlines.